Inversion of an analytic operator function through Fredholm quotients and its application: Introduction

-Inversion of an operator-valued function has been studied in various contexts.
-Particularly, when \(A(z)\) is a linear operator pencil (i.e., \(A_j=0\) for \(j\geq 2\)), much is already known in a Hilbert space setting (\citealp{FRANCHI2020238}) and in a more general Banach space setting (\citealp{albrecht2011necessary,ALBRECHT2014411,albrecht2019fundamental,ALBRECHT202033}).
-In a more general case with a polynomial or analytic operator-valued function was mostly discussed in a finite dimensional setting (\citealp{Avrachenkov2001,FRANCHI20112896,franchi2016,GONZALEZRODRIGUEZ2015307}).
-More recently, \cite{Franchi2017b} and \cite{BS2018} consider the inversion of an analytic Fredholm-valued function in a Hilbert space setting in order to characterize solutions to an autoregressive (AR) law of motion applied to function-valued random elements.
-There are also some results on the inversion of $A(z)^{-1}$ in a Banach space setting for Fredholm-valued functions (\citealp{Gohberg2013,seo_2023_fred}) and for possibly non-Fredholm-valued functions (\citealp{seo_2022}); however, a closed-form expression of $A(z)^{-1}$, which is desired in the present paper, has only been explored in a limited case when the order of the pole at $z=z_0$ is one or two (\citealp{seo_2023_fred}).
+More recently, \cite{BS2018} and \cite{Franchi2017b} consider the inversion of an analytic Fredholm-valued function in a Hilbert space setting in order to characterize solutions to an autoregressive (AR) law of motion applied to function-valued random elements.
+Subsequently, \cite{albrecht2021resolution} developed a more general characterization of the solution in a more general setting (including essential singularities) concerning polynomial operator-valued functions.
+There are also some results on the inversion of $A(z)^{-1}$ in a Banach space setting for Fredholm-valued functions [\citealp{Gohberg2013,seo_2023_fred}] and for possibly non-Fredholm-valued functions [\citealp{seo_2022}].
+However, the approach for obtaining a closed-form expression of $A(z)^{-1}$ in the present paper is, as will become apparent, not only distinct from existing ones, but also the theoretical results to be developed do not have substantial overlap with the existing literature.}